 Go on give it a go!
 Julie offers a word of warning …… it is very addictive!

 If your club decides to try card making, please let us know and share your photos with us – we would love to see them.
 Plus, your story may help other clubs with their own activity.
-Either email Julie: email@example.com or Maria: firstname.lastname@example.org or send your story to Living Paintings, Unit 8, Kingsclere Park, Kingsclere, Newbury, Berkshire, RG20 4SW.
+Either email Julie: email@example.com or Lisa: firstname.lastname@example.org or send your story to Living Paintings, Unit 8, Kingsclere Park, Kingsclere, Newbury, Berkshire, RG20 4SW.

 I hope you now feel inspired to get creative!